 For what it’s worth, if you’ve dug really, really deep in the purpose exercise to the point of deep emotional resonance, then it’s unlikely that it’ll change too much over your lifetime, to be honest.
 I discovered my purpose back in 2006, and have since only done minor tweaks in my mission statement.
 The overall direction of what I’ve set out to pursue remains the same today, and I continue to see my purpose as what I want to pursue for the rest of my life.

 It can well change in the future, and if it does then that’s just the way it is.
 The important thing is not to attach yourself with your purpose (or goals, for that matter).
 If it’s truly your purpose, it’ll keep coming back to you in various ways even when you let it go.
 There’s no escaping from it. 😀

 Besides duration/time, there are other factors which determine whether something is a true life purpose or a passing fad.
 I’ve identified them in: 6 Things to Consider Before Discovering Your Purpose.

-For those who want to read more about purpose, check out my in-depth purpose series which I wrote back in 2008: How to Discover Your Real Life Purpose (7-part series).
-Everything I wrote then continues to hold true today, given I had written it as a timeless, universal series.
+For those who want to read more about purpose, check out my in-depth purpose series: How to Discover Your Real Life Purpose (7-part series).